17 Cub Cadet Starting Problems and Possible Fixes

 3. Bad Fuel in the Gas Tank

 The fuel you put in your mower is unstable and begins to deteriorate after only a few weeks.
-After about 30 days, this gas has broken down and become almost completely ineffective.
+After about 30 days, this gas has broken down and become almost ineffective.

 So if you have old gas in your mower’s tank, it will unlikely support combustion, and your engine won’t start.